tytydraco/yessleep/out/Our_school_went_on_lockdown_but_the_intruders_werent_who_I_was_afraid_of.md

 The doors and windows were barricaded, making escape impossible, and what he said about a fire...
 They were planning to burn this school down, along with anyone trapped inside.
 Every time I felt enough bravery inside of me to exit the desk, I would hear footsteps passing by, and the unbearable dread returned.
 I knew I should just walk up to one of them.
 It would be a fast death.
 But I was a coward, and would rather remain passive.
 The wound dealt to me by Cindy hurt, but it was remarkably shallow, meaning blood loss wasn't an option.

-To pass the time, I've been writing this for the past hour or so.
-It's 7 now, and I haven't seen another soldier enter 402.
-It's helping pass the time.
-Not really.
+Reddit seems to be one of the only social medias that hasn't been, so I've been writing this for the past hour or so.
+It's 7 now, and there's no signs of the metal plates being lifted.

 I don't want to burn.
 I don't want to die.
 I haven't even texted my parents to let them know I love them.
 Please, help me.
 Havenwood High School.
 Room 402.
 Please, send someone.
 I can start smelling smoke already.